 Weddings and ceremonies

-If you have received a letter from the Home Office advising you to contact the Register Office, please call us on 01793 522738 to arrange a time.
+If you have received a letter from the Home Office advising you to contact the Register Office, please call us on 01793 522738 to arrange a date for your ceremony.

-The crematorium office has a reduced service and is only taking urgent enquiries in person.
+The crematorium office has a reduced service and is only taking urgent enquiries in person or you will need to make an appointment.
 All other enquiries should be by telephone or e-mail.

-Cremation services are taking place but with limited numbers being able to attend.
+Cremation services are taking place with no limit on numbers being able to attend.
 This also applies to burials.